linas/atomspace/opencog/sheaf/docs/README.md

 * The [connectors-and-variables.pdf](connectors-and-variables.pdf) file.
   It is complementary to the above, repeating some material.
 It is meant to provide a more detailed footing.
-To avoid a snowball of ever-increaing length, it is split into bite-sized chapters.
+To avoid a snowball of ever-increasing length, it is split into bite-sized chapters.
 The chapters are currently, in serial order: